MicrosoftDocs/cpp-docs/docs/mfc/reference/cobject-class.md

 When you write your own class, you should override the `Dump` function to provide diagnostic services for yourself and other users of your class.
 The overridden `Dump` usually calls the `Dump` function of its base class before printing data members unique to the derived class. `CObject::Dump` prints the class name if your class uses the `IMPLEMENT_DYNAMIC` or `IMPLEMENT_SERIAL` macro.

 > [!NOTE]
-> Your `Dump` function should not print a newline character at the end of its output.
+> Your `Dump` function shouldn't print a newline character at the end of its output.

 `Dump` calls make sense only in the Debug version of the Microsoft Foundation Class Library.
 You should bracket calls, function declarations, and function implementations with `#ifdef _DEBUG`, `#endif` statements for conditional compilation.

-Since `Dump` is a **`const`** function, you are not permitted to change the object state during the dump.
+Since `Dump` is a **`const`** function, you aren't permitted to change the object state during the dump.

 The [`CDumpContext` insertion (<<) operator](../../mfc/reference/cdumpcontext-class.md#operator_lt_lt) calls `Dump` when a `CObject` pointer is inserted.

 `Dump` permits only "acyclic" dumping of objects.
-You can dump a list of objects, for example, but if one of the objects is the list itself, you will eventually overflow the stack.
+You can dump a list of objects, for example, but if one of the objects is the list itself, you'll eventually overflow the stack.

 ### Example